Thicker and Quicker: A Jumbo Token for Fast Plain Vision Transformers: Experiments: Accuracy, Compute Efficiency, and Generality

+Jumbo can easily process different input shapes (beyond images) because it maintains the plain transformer interface.
+We apply Jumbo to time series inputs.
+PatchTST \ccitep{Yuqietal-2023-PatchTST} is a SOTA patch-based transformer for time series that we extend with registers (PatchTST+Registers) or Jumbo (PatchTST+Jumbo).

-\textbf{Setup.} We train models from scratch on \circlednum{1} $10$ univariate time series datasets from the UCR archive \cite{UCRArchive}, and \circlednum{2} $10$ multivariate time series datasets from the UEA archive \cite{UEAArchive}; both of which are commonly used benchmarks \cite{ZerveasTST, S3TimeSeries, ShapeFormer}.
-For each dataset and model architecture, we perform a hyperparameter sweep that is the result of the following Cartesian product: learning rate \{$3$e$-3$, $1$e$-3$, $3$e$-4$, $1$e$-4$\}, and dropout \{$0.0$, $0.1$, $0.2$\}.
-Additional hyperparameter and training details are provided in Appendix \ref{appendix:TST_hyperparameters}, where we also report both the best run and the average of all $12$ runs per dataset and architecture.
-To summarize these many results, we compute the rank between models, then average the ranks over the $10$ univariate and $10$ multivariate datasets.
+\textbf{Setup.} We train models from scratch on \circlednum{1} $10$ univariate time series datasets from the UCR archive \ccitep{UCRArchive}, and \circlednum{2} $10$ multivariate time series datasets from the UEA archive \ccitep{UEAArchive}; both of which are commonly used benchmarks \ccitep{ZerveasTST, S3TimeSeries, ShapeFormer}.
+For each dataset and model, we perform a hyperparameter sweep from the Cartesian product of learning rate \{$3$e-$3$, $1$e-$3$, $3$e-$4$, $1$e-$4$\}, and dropout \{$0.0$, $0.1$, $0.2$\}.
+More details are in Appendix \ref{appendix:TST_hyperparameters}.
+We report the best run and the average of all $12$ runs per experiment in the appendix Tables \ref{tab:all_time_uni} \& \ref{tab:all_time_multi}.
+To summarize these results, we compute the rank between models and then average the ranks over the $10$ univariate and $10$ multivariate datasets.

-\textbf{Baselines.} We compare PatchTST with our PatchTST+Jumbo models and create PatchTST+Registers as an additional baseline.
-We experiment with $8$ and $42$ patches per sequence for all three architectures.
-Importantly, adding our Jumbo \texttt{CLS} token or registers to the PatchTST architecture is simple to adopt.
+\textbf{Baselines.} We compare PatchTST with our PatchTST+Jumbo method and our PatchTST+Registers baseline.
+We experiment with $8$ and $42$ patches per sequence for all three models.
+Jumbo and registers are both simple to adopt for PatchTST because they remain plain transformers.